gauravchl/vite-habit-tracker/README.md

 # vite-habit-tracker

-🛠️ "An experimental project to explore Vite, using React and TypeScript."
+🛠️ "An experimental project to explore Vite and pnpm, using React and TypeScript."